lpodo/portfolio2/README.md

 **Sold aggregations:** the modal ends with a single **⊟ MOVE TO REALIZED** button that moves every sold position in the aggregation (across all brokers) to a chosen realized portfolio.

 **Missing-date warning:** if any position in the aggregation lacks `purchaseDate`, a small `⚠` notice is shown below the table noting how many — these are treated as the oldest in FIFO order.

+### Filters

+A global, persistent filter narrows the set of positions shown across every view at once.
+Toggle it via the **∇** (nabla) icon — it sits in the P&L table header (over the MOVE column) for individual portfolios, and in the PORTFOLIO header cell of cross-portfolio views.
+The icon is green when a filter is active, dim otherwise.
+Clicking it opens the filter modal.

+Two conditions are available, combined with AND:

+- **PURCHASE DATE FROM** — keeps only positions bought on or after the given date.
+(Positions with no entry price or no purchase date are excluded by this condition.)
+- **BROKER** — keeps only positions at the selected broker. (qty=0 watchlist candidates are excluded by this condition, since broker is meaningless for them.)

+**APPLY** saves the filter; **RESET** clears it.
+The filter persists in localStorage (`pt_filter`) across sessions.

+Scope of the filter:

+- **Individual regular portfolios** — the filter applies.
+Watchlists and realized portfolios ignore it (their ∇ icon isn't shown).
+- **Cross-portfolio views** (ALL POSITIONS, Σ SUMMARY) — the active summaries apply the filter; the realized summary does not.
+- **What you see is what you act on:** the filter is the single choke point for both display *and* operations — aggregation, bulk move, bulk delete, and totals all operate on the filtered set, so you can't accidentally act on hidden positions.

 ## Summary